troclaux/notes/aws.md

 ## SageMaker AI

-> fully managed service for developers to train machine learning models that can make predictions
+> fully-managed service for developers to train machine learning models that can make predictions

 lets say you want to build a model that predicts your exam score